peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 - In Rust, many primitives are written using unsafe code which is then abstracted.
 Such unsafe code can be then proven correct (see RustBelt).
-  Affe aims to use module abstraction in a similar way, but is much more limited and doesn't provide such a language-integrate unsafe mechanism.
+  Affe aims to use module abstraction similarly, but is much more limited and doesn't provide such a language-integrate unsafe mechanism.

 - Affe's semantics is similar to ML: pass by reference and GC.
-  Many linear languages, and Rust in particular, supports very precise control over memory structures and call conventions which we do not aim to provide.
+  Many linear languages, and Rust in particular, support very precise control over memory structures and call conventions which we do not aim to provide.